You’ve been dreaming of it and now the time is finally here…

 The best state to form a trust is one that exempts the trust from state income tax.

 Many states have a tax on trust income that ranges from three to twelve percent.
-There are seven states that do not impose a tax.
+Seven states do not impose a tax.

 - South Dakota